2.4. Create and edit map items

 - Techniques for editing item shapes of various types are described in these sections:

-- For techniques for editing compound lines (roads, railways, etc.) consisting of separate sections, see Section 2.6.2.
-Composite linear items.
+- For techniques for editing composite linear objects (roads, railways, and so forth) consisting of separate sections, see 2.6.2.
+Composite linear objects.

 - Techniques for creating and editing traffic conditions are described in Section 3.3.4.
-Traffic conditions.
+Road signs.

-- Click to save an edited map item.
+- To save an edited map item, click.